Skip to content

 Medium 2-8 Implements changes

-Large >8 Redirects to /build
+Large single feature >8 Redirects to /build

 Assessment criteria: